-Most courses will be assessed by mini-project, with the exception of Combinatorial Optimisation, Computational Game Theory, Probabilistic Model Checking and Probability and Computing.
-These courses will be assessed by a written (in-person) exam.
+Most courses will be assessed by mini-project, with the exception of Computational Game Theory, Computer Vision, Knowledge Representation and Reasoning, Probabilistic Model Checking, and Probability and Computing.
+These courses will be assessed by a written inperson exam.
 You will have three hours to complete each exam.
+For these courses, there are often three questions and you should answer all questions.
+Each paper has 100 marks available in total.
 The requirements for each exam will be listed on the front of the question booklet.
-Each question is marked out of 25.
 If there is some reason why you need to have alternative examination arrangements, please get in touch with your college.

-Rubrics for Mini-Projects
+Mini-Projects

 There is a total of 100 marks available, and you should attempt all parts.
 The requirements for each exam will be listed on the front of the question booklet.
+Please pay close attention to all instructions, as the instructions for each mini project may vary.